arkhitech/redmine_leaves/README.md

 Leave is marked for any user that does not check-in by the specified time.
 Administrator can define leave types via the administrative interface for the plugin.

--Users with permission 'eligible_for_leave' are shown in the list.
+Users with permission 'eligible_for_leave' are shown in the list.
--A report summary page similar to the Timesheet Plugin shows the leaves summary.
+A report summary page similar to the Timesheet Plugin shows the leaves summary.
--Leaves are also integrated into the Calendar Module.
+Leaves are also integrated into the Calendar Module.
--User who does not check-in, is automatically marked as off after some cut-off period Leave Types are defined through Redmine settings.
+User who does not check-in, is automatically marked as off after some cut-off period Leave Types are defined through Redmine settings.
--User can also view the check-ins/check-outs and allowed users can edit attendance too.
+User can also view the check-ins/check-outs and allowed users can edit attendance too.
--Also, attendance can be imported in the form of csv files.
+Also, attendance can be imported in the form of csv files.

 Installation:
 -------------